ASAP (food delivery): History

+The team’s first hire was Garrett Zinke, brought in from Carnegie Mellon to lead early Android development.
+They also made an early, now standard industry decision to hire a professional food photographer Daniel Edwards to photograph all menu items and feature them in the app.

+In 2014 the founders experimented with table-side ordering but found customer behavior was not yet ready.
+They pivoted to carry-out ordering, and secured their first order from a stranger, a critical “first sale” moment.
+When delivery was tested next, demand surged.
+The founders themselves often made deliveries during peak hours until operations could scale.

+This marked the beginning of rapid expansion: Waitr adopted a Blue Ocean Strategy, launching city-by-city across the South.

 In 2018, the company was acquired through a $308 million reverse takeover by Tilman Fertitta's Lancadia holdings, which is part of the Fertitta Entertainment portfolio.
-In January 2019, Waitr acquired Minneapolis-based Bite Squad for $321 million which effectively doubled Waitr's size.
+In January 2019, Waitr acquired Minneapolis-based Bite Squad for $321 million, which effectively doubled Waitr's size.
 Bite Squad founder Kian Salehi stayed on for several months post-acquisition before leaving the company.

-In 2019, the company announced it would lay-off all of its employed drivers, and move to a contract-only model, similar to Grubhub and DoorDash.
+In 2019, the company announced it would lay off all of its employed drivers, and move to a contract-only model, similar to Grubhub and DoorDash.
 The move resulted in 2,300 drivers being laid off.

 Carl Grimstad was appointed Waitr's CEO in 2020 and tasked with recovering the company after a US$291 million net loss in 2019.
 Despite the significant increase in footprint it gained from the Bite Squad acquisition, Waitr still only had a 3% share of the US food delivery market.
 Grimstad focused on differentiating the company from its competitors, especially DoorDash, Uber Eats, and Grubhub.